eirikeg1/Study-Notes/IN5550 - Neural Methods for Natural Language Processing/Home exam peer review.md

 ## Clarity
 _the quality of being coherent and intelligible._
 Overall good, but a few typos and long paragraphs.
+Would be nice to add some of the information into the background section.
+A lot of mixing of discussion and background.

 ## Originality
 _the ability to think independently and creatively._